fmrtl73/pxdocs/content/release-notes/portworx.md

 March 6, 2018

-_**Upgrade Note 1**_: Upgrade to 1.3 requires a node restart in non-k8s environments.
-In k8s environments, the cluster does a rolling upgrade
+_**Upgrade Note 1**_: Upgrade to 1.3 requires a node restart in non-Kubernetes environments.
+In Kubernetes environments, the cluster does a rolling upgrade

 _**Upgrade Note 2**_: Ensure all nodes in Portworx cluster are running 1.3 version before increasing replication factor for the volumes